-Prior to forming Joseph & Kirschenbaum LLP, Charles Joseph was a litigation attorney with Debevoise & Plimpton, where he practiced for more than six years, largely on behalf of corporate clients.
-In order to help workers who had been wronged by unfair employment and wage practices.
-Since then, he has helped Joseph & Kirschenbaum LLP grow to be the respected law firm that it is today, winning numerous major legal victories for workers in all occupations and industries.
+Charles Joseph is a founding partner at Joseph & Kirschenbaum.
+Charles began his career as a litigation attorney with Debevoise & Plimpton, which he primarily represented corporate clients.
+In order to help workers who had been wronged by unfair employment and wage practices, Charles founded Joseph & Kirschenbaum, originally known as Joseph & Herzfeld, in 1997.
+Since then, he has helped Joseph & Kirschenbaum grow to be the respected law firm that it is today, winning numerous major legal victories for workers in all occupations and industries.

-J.D., New York University School of Law, 1990
+J.D., New York University School of Law